mpareja/paprika/README.md

-# Parsley - Sprinkle JavaScript tasks on your .NET build
+# Paprika - Sprinkle JavaScript tasks on your .NET build

-Parsley is a JavaScript library of tasks commonly performed while building .NET applications.
+Paprika is a JavaScript library of tasks commonly performed while building .NET applications.

 ## Tasks Included